Matt Haimovitz Pairs Bach with 6 New Solo Pieces at Miller Theatre, Columbia's Campus This Fall

-Miller Theatre at Columbia University School of the Arts presents a special event series and artist residency: "Matt Haimovitz Plays Bach In Concert at Miller Theatre" on Thursday, October 22, 2015, 8:00 p.m. and Saturday, October 24, 2015, 8:00 p.m., with spontaneous campus performances on Wednesday, October 21, 2015 and Friday, October 23, 2015.
+Miller Theatre at Columbia University School of the Arts presents a special event series and artist residency: "Matt Haimovitz Plays Bach In Concert at Miller Theatre" tonight, October 22, 2015, 8:00 p.m. and Saturday, October 24, 2015, 8:00 p.m., with spontaneous campus performances on Wednesday, October 21, 2015 and Friday, October 23, 2015.

 Evening concerts on Oct.
 22 & 24 will be held at